SOUTHWEST CORRIDOR GREENWAY:

 designed by Frederick Law Olmsted

-Starting from the Forest Hills T-Station along the Emerald Necklace Greenway; The Southwest Corridor Greenway starts on the other side of New Washington St, across from the entrance to the station, next to a sign that reads "Pierre Lallement Bike Path".
+Starting from the Forest Hills T-Station along the Emerald Necklace Greenway; *[Part of Loop]* The Southwest Corridor Greenway starts on the north side of New Washington St, across from the entrance to the station.
+Map board.
 The trail consists of two paths, one side for pedestrians and the wider trail for bikes.
 Green signs along the route point to the correct side of the path, as they tend to switch sides during the course of the trail.
 You pass by a play ground and community gardens on your left as you start out.
 You'll find both scattered all along the Greenway.
 This urban path is tree lined as it follows the rail line which runs along a sunken corridor.
 Just before the Green Street T-Station at 0.7 miles, look right to spot the BIKES NOT BOMBS Bike shop.
 You pass by more playgrounds, basketball and tennis courts.
 Stony Brook T-Station at 1 ¼ miles.
 Jackson Square T-Station at 1 ¾ miles.
 The trail then parallels New Columbus Ave as it passes by Roxbury Community College before coming to Roxbury Crossing T-Station at 2.4 miles.
-Across Tremont St you'll find the HUBWAY (bike rental station).
+Across Tremont St you'll find the BLUEbikes (bike rental station).
 You pass by a Boston Police Station as you approach the Ruggles Street T-Station and come to Melnea Cass Blvd at 2.9 miles.

 Note; From Melnea Cass Blvd/Ruggles Street T-Station you can access the South Bay Harbor Trail to your right which will take you east to Fort Point Channel which is part of the Boston Harborwalk .

-Note; To access the Charles River Bikeway or the Emerald Necklace Greenway via the Commonwealth Ave Mall & Bike Lane head left (north) along Dartmouth St via the wide brick sidewalk.
+Note; *[Part of Loop]* To access the Charles River Bikeway or the Emerald Necklace Greenway via the Commonwealth Ave Mall & BIKE LANE head left (north) along Dartmouth St via the wide brick sidewalk.
 When you reach Stuart St turn right over the cross-walks to reach a bike-lane along Dartmouth St and continue north.
 Travel past Copley Square to your right and the Boston Public Library to your left along with the Copley T-Station.
-Just shy of 0.4 miles brings you to the Commonwealth Ave Mall & Bike Lane.
-Head left 0.8 miles to reach the Emerald Necklace Greenway or right 0.4 miles to reach the Public Gardens & Boston Common, where you can access the Charles River Bikeway .
-See; Emerald Necklace Greenway for exact directions.
+Just shy of 0.4 miles brings you to the Commonwealth Ave Mall & BIKE LANE *[Part of Loop]* Head left 0.8 miles to reach the Emerald Necklace Greenway *[Part of Loop]* or right 0.4 miles to reach the Public Gardens & Boston Common, where you can access the Charles River Bikeway .

 CLICK HERE FOR MAP